Bryan Reynolds Player Props: Pirates vs. Cardinals

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.720) and total hits (17) this season.
+- Reynolds has 18 hits to go with a slugging percentage of .685, both of which lead Pittsburgh hitters this season.

-- Among qualifying hitters in baseball, he ranks 22nd in batting average, 87th in on-base percentage, and third in slugging.
+- He ranks 22nd in batting average, 89th in on base percentage, and sixth in slugging among the qualified batters in baseball.

-- In 84.6% of his games this season (11 of 13), Reynolds has picked up at least one hit, and in three of those games (23.1%) he recorded multiple hits.

-- In seven games this year (53.8%), Reynolds has picked up an RBI, and in three of those games (23.1%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Reynolds has driven in a run in seven games this year (50.0%), including three games with more than one RBI (21.4%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.